-Hey!
-I get it.
-I’ve worked in the wine industry for decades.
-That’s why I want to take a chance and have you join me in making more fun on a more regular basis.
+Welcome to a refreshing take on the wine world – where pretentiousness and high costs take a back seat.
+Hey, I get it.
+I’ve been in the wine industry for decades.
+That’s why I want to invite you to join me in making the wine experience more enjoyable, fun, and accessible on a regular basis.

 My winemaking journey started when I was a sophomore in high school.
 Yes, high school.

 As an active member of our school’s FFA program, I delved into agricultural-themed public speaking competitions, where my speeches always revolved around grapes, wine, and wine science.

 Fueled by the knowledge gained from the program, I went on to participate in science fairs, and internships in both France and California and ultimately earned a B.S. in Food Science from Penn State University and an M.S. in Food Science and Technology from Virginia Tech University.

 My official venture into the wine world came when I joined Enartis Vinquiry (now Enartis U.S.A.) as their Sensory Scientist, engaging in sensory trials, evaluating new wine-making products, and immersing myself in the California wine industry.
 However, my heart yearned to return to my roots in the Eastern wine industry.

 I accepted the position of Penn State Extension Enologist, where I had the privilege of meeting winemakers from all over the U.S. and nurturing the next generation of winemakers through research and education.
 Along the way, I completed certification programs through the Society of Wine Educators (SWE) and Wine and Spirit Education Trust (WSET), deepening my tasting skills and appreciation for wine.

 Eventually, I took the leap and start Denise Gardner Winemaking, a consulting service that embraces technology to meet the growing needs of winemakers and wine lovers.